vinaykumar2318/Whatsapp-Chat-Analyser/README.md

 ## Usage

-1. Run the following command in terminal to acess the webApp :
+1. Run the following command in terminal to access the web app:

     ```sh
     streamlit run app.py
     ```

 2. Download a chat.txt file in 24-hour format and now you are ready to do analysis on it.